 ~ Cree Indian Proverb

 Look at this adorable pig.
 Pigs enjoy belly rubs, ear rubs, and cherish being loved, and they are extremely intelligent.
 One item on my bucket list is owning a pig one day!
-In the meantime, I sponsor a pig from The Gentle Barn, his name is Truffles, and a chicken, sheep and turkey.
-Yes, I have my own little farm sanctuary.
+In the meantime, I sponsor a chicken, pig, sheep and turkey from The Gentle Barn Yes, I have my own little farm sanctuary.
 LOL 🙂 There are so many animals in need, and you too can sponsor your very own animal(s).
 With so many sanctuaries, they are always looking for donations, and for volunteers.

 As written before, pigs are highly intelligent.
 They like to play and learn new tricks.
 Pigs have great long-term memories, and can be socially manipulative with other pigs.
 They are also able to tell which people are nice to them, and who isn't.
 Naturally, pigs are able to distinguish between other pigs.